DDuunk/Phidippides/camera_algorithm/README.md

     - bottom -> (x:int,y:int)
     - top -> (x:int,y:int)

+With these coordinates it is possible to calculate the desired steering angle.
-This will be visualized as follows:
+These coordinates will be visualized as follows:
 ![Alt text](./doc.png "Roadcoordinator visualisation")